• About

 Ingredients

-• 4 large ripe tomatoes - roughly chopped
+• 4 large ripe tomatoes - seeds removed and roughly chopped

 • 1 (14.5 ounce) can diced tomatoes